icarito/physics-with-xo/14_experimental_activities.md

     3. X (no sensor) or
     4. Mic.
 Ext. (external microphone)

-      For a higher level one may work (taking into precautions into account) with the ones identified with the codes:
+      For a higher level one may work (taking precautions into account) with the ones identified with the codes:

     5. <font color='red'>SV (voltage sensor)</font>
     6. <font color='green'>SR</font> <font color='red'>USB</font>